Juliet V. García

-Juliet Villarreal García is an American academic administrator.
+Juliet Villarreal García (born 1949) is an American academic administrator.
 When she was named president of Texas Southmost College (TSC) in 1986, she became the first Mexican-American female to head a U.S. college or university.
 After TSC merged with a four-year university in 1991, she served as president of the resulting University of Texas at Brownsville and Texas Southmost College (UTB-TSC), then was president of the University of Texas at Brownsville when it became a separate institution.

 With the merger of UTB and the University of Texas Pan American (UTPA) in 2014, García did not apply for the presidency of the newly created school.
 Instead she became the executive director of the new University of Texas Institute of the Americas.
 In March 2016, García was named a senior advisor to the chancellor of the University of Texas System.